barbazul/1kfa/mod_guide_campaigns.md

  * you gave each player a chance to "level up" their character and use their new skills or items
  * and you used at least one *Journey point*
- * and you used all the circled *Challenge points* you circled at the beginning
+ * and you used all the circled *Shadow points* you circled at the beginning

 If you do this, gain a *Journey point* and aim to move the plot to the next phase.